RDFLib/rdflib/README.md

 This core RDFLib package includes store implementations for in memory storage and persistent storage on top of the Berkeley DB.

+A SPARQL 1.1 implementation is included - supporting SPARQL 1.1 Queries and Update statements.

 RDFLib is open source and is maintained on [GitHub](http://github.com/RDFLib/rdflib/).
 RDFLib releases, current and previous are listed on [PyPi](pypi.python.org/pypi/rdflib/)